Tutorial Gateway

 SQL Common Table Expression Example

 This time we are going to use Common table expression (or CTE) to achieve our object.
 First, we create a CTE.
 Next, we are selecting all the records from that CTE whose Total Income is greater than 100000.
-I suggest you refer to the SQL Server CTE to understand the query.
+I suggest you refer to the Server CTE to understand the query.

 -- Difference between CTE, Temp Tables, Derived tables , and Table variable